hail-is/hail/README.md

 ## Citing Hail

-If you use Hail for published work, please site both the software:
+If you use Hail for published work, please cite both the software:

  - Hail, [https://github.com/broadinstitute/hail](https://github.com/broadinstitute/hail)